docksal/blt-docksal/README.md

 # BLT commands support

-- VM commands
+- VM commands:
-Since Docksal is essentially a replacement for DrupalVM support, you shouldn't use `blt vm` with Docksal BLT project at the time of writing assumes a local DrupalVM is used to run some BLT commands, therefore running a command in BLT makes a lot of assumptions about locally installed software, specifically Behat commands for example.
+Since Docksal is essentially a replacement for DrupalVM support, you shouldn't use `blt vm` with a Docksal BLT project.
+Acquia BLT assumes a local DrupalVM is used to run some BLT commands, therefore running a command in BLT makes a lot of assumptions about locally installed software, specifically Behat commands.
-Docksal doesn't have all the same software installed in the [CLI container](https://github.com/docksal/service-cli) and instead relias on external services available on the docker network for some software support, for example we run a chrome service in [docksal.yml](./config/.docksal/docksal.yml), because of that some BLT commands have to be overriden by Docksal plugin to remove those assumptions about local software.
-T
+Docksal doesn't have all the same software installed in the [CLI container](https://github.com/docksal/service-cli) and instead relies on external services available on the docker network for some software support, e.g., defining chrome service in [docksal.yml](./config/.docksal/docksal.yml).
+Because of that, some BLT commands have to be overriden by Docksal plugin to remove those assumptions about local software.

 - Behat support is implemented with ChromeDriver only, but it's trivial to add other drivers as Docksal services, pull requests welcome!